prymitive/karma/docs/CONFIGURATION.md

   alphabetically and appended at the end.
 - `actions` - list of annotations that will be moved to alert dropdown menu. this only applies to annotations where value is a link.
+- `enableInsecureHTML` - by default all annotation values are escaped when rendered in users browser, to prevent any injection attacks.
+  If this option is set to `true` escaping will be disabled which allows HTML tags to be used in annotations, but if someone manages to send alerts with annotations containing untrusted HTML/Javascript code to your alertmanager instances karma will allow it to be executed in your browser.

+  **NOTE** Enable at your own risk.

 The difference between `hidden`/`visible` and `keep`/`strip` is that hidden annotations are still accessible, but they are shown in the UI collapsed by